A Path Worth Maintaining

 They were aware of their environment, but not like how I am... they showed up and confidently set their own conditions.
 Even though I tell myself I do that, too, I immediately recognized the difference: I show up ready to respond, and that’s not the same thing.

-My doctor looked at me with inquisitive eyes when I’d floated that idea into the space between us.
+My doctor had looked at me with inquisitive eyes when I’d floated that idea into the space between us.
 Sitting against the wall in one of those blue plastic chairs, I’d wobbled my head left and right while considering what he’d asked me in return.

 “I don’t really know” I’d told him.